sous-chefs/nagios/README.md

 Searches are confined to the node's `chef_environment`.

-Client commands for NRPE can be modified by editing the nrpe.cfg.erb template.
+Client commands for NRPE can be installed using the nrpecheck resource.
+(See __Resources/Providers__ below.)

 client\_package
 ---------------